Atalanta wins 4-1 to bring joy to hard-hit Bergamo - WHIZ News

 Atalanta had also hit the crossbar and had a goal ruled out for handball.

 Zapata added a second after the break and Atalanta also had penalty appeals waved away on a tight decision by the video assistant referee.
-Atalanta coach Gian Piero Gasperini — who revealed last month that he acquired COVID-19 — was so incensed by the decision that he was sent off for dissent.
+Gasperini was so incensed by the decision that he was sent off for dissent.

-Bourabia made up for his own goal by scoring at the right end in stoppage time.

 Atalanta remained fourth but moved six points above Roma in the fight for the final Champions League spot.